kennytran09blx/kennytran09blx/README.md

 - 👋 Hi, I’m @kennytran09blx
-- 👀 I’m interested in ... and learning to code (of course).
+- 👀 I’m interested in ... food culture (another way of saying I eat alot), drawing, discovering new music, and learning to code (of course).
 - 🌱 I’m currently learning ...
 Javascript, Wordpress, and GitHub.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... kenny.tran09blx@gmail.com